adambasha0/Classic-Arcade-Game-Clone-Project/README.md

 ## Instructions

-#Name: Classic Arcade Game Clone Project:
+ Classic Arcade Game Clone Project:
 #Definition:
 The game consists of a player and 3 enemies crossing the road.
 The player has to manage getting the blue zone without colliding with enemies.